mnix-dev/user-management/README.md

 #### How do I contribute?

-If you want to contribute please reach out to me on Discord at mNix#5589 I will provide further instructions from there.
+If you want to contribute please reach out to me on Discord at mNix#5589 I will need to set your account up as a contributor for the project on GitHub

 ## How do I run the application?